eileennoonan83/box-tracker/README.md

 Hello!
 I built this application for a local moving company to help them run their free box program.
 The app is intended to be used by workers in a warehouse while interfacing directly with customers.

 Customers come in and pick up boxes, and return them later for a refund.
 They can also purchase non-refundable supplies like packing tape.
-It also manages credit card charges, refunds, and pre-authorizations.
+The applicatin manages pickups and returns, as well as credit card charges, refunds, and pre-authorizations.

 The UI is optimized for speed and ease of use for workers over the long term, not for beauty.
 That said, it still needs help from a designer - but cost is always a factor and this client highly prioritizes function over form.